 Tbilisi Old Town is a vibrant and historic neighborhood located in the heart of the Georgian capital.
 It is home to a variety of historical landmarks, as well as a thriving arts and culture scene.

 One of the most popular attractions is the Narikala Fortress.
 This ancient fortress was originally built in the 4th century and has been conquered and rebuilt many times over.
-It offers stunning views of the city.
+It offers stunning views of the city and has no entrance fee making budget travel in Georgia very easy.

 Another great area to visit in the Old Town are the Sulfur Baths.
 These baths were built in the 17th century and are still in use today.
 The baths are said to have therapeutic properties and are a popular place for locals and tourists alike to relax and unwind.
 Located in the Abanotubani district they are very close to the Narikala Fortress.